 That’s especially important to note because many debt settlement services will charge hefty fees for their attractive promises, only to sit on the payment that you give them until your credit is ruined before even beginning negotiations with your creditor – if they ever actually do so.
 It’s therefore usually best to avoid debt settlement companies entirely.

-“As a consumer advocate, my perspective is that the bad apples in the for-profit debt settlement industry still greatly predominate over those offering good service at a fair price,” Gary Klein, partner at the Boston-based consumer law firm Klein, Kavanagh & Costello, told WalletHub.
+“As a consumer advocate, my perspective is that the bad apples in the for-profit debt settlement industry still greatly predominate over those offering good service at a fair price,” Gary Klein, an attorney and consultant specializing in consumer law, told WalletHub.
 “The risk of overpaying for services that don't pan out so far outweighs the potential for advantageous debt settlements, that consumers should avoid for-profit debt settlement services at all costs.”

 As a result, many consumers choose to effectively serve as their own debt settlement companies, opting for a DIY debt settlement.
 This is a great option, provided that you do the requisite research and are able to remain both objective and civil when dealing with your creditor.